NalimWeso/hoodie-color-picker/README.md

 # Hoodie Color Picker

 Do you ever find yourself standing in front of a closet full of hoodies in different colors, wondering which one to choose?
-You don't have to worry about it anymore!
+You don't have to worry about it anymore.
 Here comes this program to the rescue!

 ## Functionality